 |Software clustering vs hardware clustering||

-A simple software cluster with SafeKit installed on two servers
+A simple software cluster with the SafeKit package installed on two servers

 Complex hardware clustering with external storage or network load balancers

 |Shared nothing vs a shared disk cluster||

 SafeKit is a shared-nothing cluster: easy to deploy even in remote sites

 A shared disk cluster is complex to deploy

 |Application High Availability vs Full Virtual Machine High Availability||